zchee/golang-wiki/Spectre.md

 ## Acknowledgements

-Thanks to Andrea Mambretti _et al_ for sharing their paper (linked below) ahead of publication.
+Thanks to Andrea Mambretti _et al_. for sharing their paper (linked below) ahead of publication.
 And thanks to them, Chandler Carruth, and Paul Turner for helpful discussions.

 ## References